entice/entice/milestones.md

 ### Milestone 11

+**Bugs & Random Stuff**

+- add accounts for devs on prod & staging (a task for everyone)
+- make char-create accept appearance values
+- add static release-verion check for clients when they try to get a token for playing
+- entity channel "disconnect" - function not exported - check for correct syntax in broadcast/3

+**Should improve**

+- before skillbar changes, check if the skill is available for the player
+- enhance channel tests, add integration-like tests where feasible
+- group chat should close connection when leaders / members change
+- player level, which affects max mana / health and is propagated to the client
+- add a max mana for energy - let skills only affect the current mana lvl
+- add a max health
+- friendslist show the current character and online-status of an acc

 **Should support**

-- (improvement) before skillbar changes, check if the skill is available for the player
-- (improvement) enhance channel tests, add integration-like tests where feasible
-- (improvement) group chat should close connection when leaders / members change
-- (improvement) add a max mana for energy - let skills only affect the current mana lvl
-- (improvement) add a max health
-- (improvement) friendslist show the current character and online-status of an acc
-- (old feature) simple NPC spawn, one static NPC, does nothing, non-scripted location
+- simple NPC spawn, one static NPC, does nothing, non-scripted location
-- (new feature) skill casts can have a target now, skills casting should be done in a module
+- skill casts can have a target now, skills casting should be done in a module
-- (new feature) skills can decrease a targets health points
+- skills can decrease a targets health points

 **Should not support**

-- no dynamic max mana/health yet (static in a module)
+- no dynamic max mana/health yet, except based on the entity level

 ### Milestone 12